 For construction of subprojects, ESMPs shall be integrated with the bid/construction contract in the form of technical specifications and environmental performance requirements.
 The costs to be incurred on implementation of ESMP shall be incidental to the civil works and therefore, no separate environment budget/cost will be provided to the contractor for implementation of ESMPs.
 The contractor will ensure effective implementation of ESMPs during pre-construction, construction and demobilization stages.
-The actual cost of implementation of ESMPs per subproject will vary depending on quantum of construction works, site conditions, environmental impacts and issues environmental mitigation measures required for implementation.
+The actual cost of implementation of ESMPs per subproject will vary depending on quantum of construction works, site conditions, environmental impacts and issues environmental mitigation measures and E&S capacity building activities required for implementation.
+A provision of about INR 131.5 million has been kept towards the environmental and social management measures under the project